salsita/prism/docs/README.md

 );
 ```

 The essential part is using the `renderGif` function and passing it `gifUrl` from Model.
-We also need User interaction therefore button "More Please!" dispatches new action `RequestMore` which we will handle in our Updater.
+We also need User interaction therefore button "More Please!" dispatches new action `RequestMore` which we will handle in the Updater.

 Now you should be able to see something like this: